giorginolab/ACEMD-PLUMED/README.md

 Set-up
 ------

-We assume that you have ACEMD and PLUMED installed and tested.
-The file `libplumed1plugin.so` and/or `libplumed2plugin.so` should be linked in your current directory, or be copied in one of the directories indicated by `acemd --command pluginload'.
-If installing using Conda, the following command will take care of the set-up.
+The file `libplumed1plugin.so` and/or `libplumed2plugin.so` should be
+linked or copied in one of the directories indicated by `acemd --command pluginload'.
+If installing using Conda, the following commands will take care of the set-up.

+    mkdir $HOME/plugin
-    ln -s `dirname \`which conda\``/../lib/libplumed1plugin.so .
+    ln -s `dirname \`which conda\``/../lib/libplumed1plugin.so $HOME/plugin
-    ln -s `dirname \`which conda\``/../lib/libplumed2plugin.so .
+    ln -s `dirname \`which conda\``/../lib/libplumed2plugin.so $HOME/plugin

+or, alternatively

+    export ACEMD_PLUGIN_DIR=$(dirname "$(which conda)")/../lib

+For acemd > 2016.10.27 installed via Conda, the above steps may be unnecessary.